parasol-framework/parasol/readme.md

 Full documentation for developers is available online from our main website.

-### 4.1 Contributions

-Parasol is an open source, open community project.
-If you'd like to contribute to this project then please do so via the Git repository.
-Create a feature branch for your work and then make a pull request targeting the develop branch in order to have the changes accepted.

-The Parasol vector engine is dedicated to the memory of Maxim Shemanarev, whose seminal work on AGG made it possible.

 ## 5. Source Code Licensing

 Excluding third party APIs and marked contributions, the Parasol Framework is the copyright of Paul Manias © 1996 - 2017.
 The source code is released under the terms of the LGPL as referenced below, except where otherwise indicated.